UlteSoft/uwvm2/benchmark/0001.utils/0002.utf/readme.md

 is larger than `UTF_BENCH_BYTES`.
 Chunks are never cut in the middle, so the resulting buffer stays valid UTF-8 by construction.

-For each scenario, the benchmark:
+For each scenario, the benchmark runs `TRIALS` trials.
+In each trial it:

-1. Runs `uwvm2::utils::utf::check_legal_utf8_rfc3629_unchecked<false>` over
-   the entire buffer `ITERS` times.
+1. Warms up each implementation for `WARMUP_ITERS` iterations (not timed).
-2. Runs `simdutf::validate_utf8` over the same buffer `ITERS` times.
+2. Measures each implementation over the entire buffer `ITERS` times, with the run order alternating per trial.
-3. Verifies that both implementations agree on validity.
+3. Averages timing metrics across trials and verifies both implementations agree.

 Metrics: